rahulk29/sram22/README.md

 cd sram22 && make install-all && cd -
 ```

-_Note: As SRAM22 currently only supports the Sky130 process, you will need to have a signed Sky130 NDA on file to use certain features._

 #### External

 If you do not have BWRC access, you can still install SRAM22, albeit without